joshwcomeau/Whirligig.js/README.md

 Options is where you can specify custom behaviour for your carousel.

 ######breakpoints
-By default, Whirligig has four breakpoints, and it looks like this:
+By default, Whirligig has four breakpoints, and they look like this:

 ```
 {